tsv-stacks/react-weather-app/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+The application uses [Jest](https://jestjs.io/) as its testing framework.

 ### `npm run build`

 Builds the app for production to the `build` folder.\